Strange metal from incoherent bosons: The model

 We propose a model consisting of quasielectrons scattering off each other via hydrodynamic fluctuations as well as charge-two bosons.
 The bosons originate from pairs of high-energy electrons, which interact with the low-energy quasielectrons, with strength, $g_I$, and with themselves with strength, $g_b$.
 With the application of an external magnetic field, the corresponding gauge-invariant Hamiltonian becomes

-where $c_{\mathbf{k,\alpha}}^{\dagger}$ is the creation operator for conduction electrons, $\alpha$ is the spin projection of the electrons, $b_{\mathbf{q}}^{\dagger}$ is the creation operator for charge-two bosons, with implicit assumptions that the bosons have a minimum dispersion around a finite wave-vector $\mathbf{Q}_{0}$, such that $\mathbf{q}=\mathbf{Q}-\mathbf{Q_0}$ is the deviation of the momentum $\mathbf{Q}$ from this wavevector.
-This is illustrated in Fig.~(\ref{Fig:schm}b), where the bosonic dispersion has a minimum at $\mathbf{Q}=\mathbf{Q_0}$.
+where $c_{\mathbf{k,\alpha}}^{\dagger}$ is the creation operator for conduction electrons, $\alpha$ is the spin projection of the electrons, and $b_{\mathbf{q}}^{\dagger}$ is the creation operator for charge-two bosons.
+Our idea is that the finite-momentum Cooper pairing fluctuations, with wave vector $\mathbf{Q}_0$, are forming at intermediate temperatures under strong coupling.
+Once the finite-momentum Cooper pair fluctuations are formed, gauge invariance imposes the vector potential is associated to $\mathbf{Q}_0$.
+We have used $\mathbf{q}=\mathbf{Q}_0+\delta\mathbf{q}$ such that $\delta\mathbf{q} \ll \mathbf{Q}_0$.
 The quantities $e$ and $m$ are, respectively, the elementary charge and the quasielectron mass, whereas $\mathbf{A}$ is the vector potential associated with the magnetic field given by $\mathbf{H}=\nabla\times\mathbf{A}$.
 The quantities $\epsilon_{F}$ and $\mu_0$ denote, respectively, the chemical potential of the electrons and the bare bosonic mass term.
 The next term refers to the coupling of the electron spins to the Zeeman field, where $\vec{\sigma}_{\alpha\alpha'}$ are the Pauli matrices.
 The term $V_{e-e}$ represents the interactions between the electrons and the environment that can consist of other types of hydrodynamic modes or impurities.
 Finally, the last two terms in Eq.~(\ref{model}) are, respectively, the boson-boson interaction and the fermion-boson interaction.
 In the interaction term that contains $g_{I}$, we allow for the possibility of the bosons to be either spin-0 or spin-1.